History of Morgan Stanley in Timeline

 In 2004, Morgan Stanley settled a sex discrimination suit brought by the Equal Employment Opportunity Commission for $54 million.

-January 12, 2005: NYSE Fine for Regulatory Lapses
+January 12, 2005: NYSE Imposes Record Fine

-March 2005: Management crisis begins
+March 2005: Management Crisis Begins

-2005: Move back to lower Manhattan
+2005: Move back to Lower Manhattan

 In 2005, Morgan Stanley moved 2,300 of its employees back to lower Manhattan.

-March 2, 2006: Settlement of Class-Action Lawsuit
+March 2, 2006: Settlement of Class-Action Lawsuit for Unfair Labor Practices

-December 19, 2006: Announcement of Discover Card unit spin-off
+December 19, 2006: Announcement of Discover Card Unit Spin-off

 On December 19, 2006, Morgan Stanley announced the spin-off of its Discover Card unit.

-February 2007: End of Indian joint venture
+February 2007: End of Indian Joint Venture

-March 21, 2007: Overturning of Verdict in Perelman Lawsuit
+March 21, 2007: Overturning of Fraud Verdict

-June 30, 2007: Completion of Discover Financial spin-off
+June 30, 2007: Completion of Discover Financial Spin-off

 On June 30, 2007, Morgan Stanley completed the spin-off of Discover Financial.

-July 2007: Settlement of Precious Metals Lawsuit
+July 2007: Settlement for Incorrect Precious Metals Storage Charges

 September 27, 2007: FINRA Settlement for Email Disclosure Failures

-December 19, 2007: Capital infusion from China Investment Corporation
+December 19, 2007: Capital Infusion from China Investment Corporation

-2007: Massive write-downs related to the subprime mortgage crisis
+2007: Massive Write-Downs related to the subprime mortgage crisis

-2007: Settlement of Class Action Lawsuit
+2007: Settlement of Class Action Lawsuit by Female Brokers

 In 2007, Morgan Stanley agreed to pay $46 million to settle a class action lawsuit brought by eight female brokers.